 The installation is meant to welcome all people into the wonder of space science.
 Girls, and frequently underserved audiences can start to see themselves in the global stories that are depicted on each of the three rear-projection vessels (the innies).
 And the intent of the installation was to create a system that can be expanded and enhanced over time.

 The project was designed to be an incredibly collaborative effort from the start and only continued to grow along the way.
-From the cultural advisors who donated their time to help plus & greater than develop and shape the animated stories, to Airstream who donated the aluminum for the Skyscape, Skylab Architecture who produced all the pendants, the OMSI shop who lovingly fabricated each of the vessels, and the suite of artists, creative technologists and content strategists, who donated their time and efforts in order to bring this installation to life on a challenging budget.
+From the cultural advisors who co-curated content for the animated stories, to Airstream who donated the aluminum for the Skyscape, Skylab Architecture who designed the pendants, Pesznecker Brothers and OMSI who fabricated the pendants, and the OMSI shop who lovingly fabricated each of the vessels and managed installation, and the suite of artists, creative technologists, and content strategists, who donated their time and efforts in order to bring this installation to life on a challenging budget.

 Not only does the sculptural skyscape and vessel experience reshape a heavily travelled corridor and inspires kids and families to look up, it offered the Museum, plus & grater than's partners, and their community a way to work together to create something to inspire more families to look up.